Who We Are

 The progressive movement cannot be sustained by the East and West coasts; we all fail if we cannot engage ‘the middle’ of our country.
 And we cannot build a national progressive movement by flying operatives into the Midwest for a few months during each election cycle.
 At OOC, we are committed to recruiting and developing a talented, diverse staff of organizers who are rooted in Ohio and committed to this long-term strategy.

-It’s simple: We need an Ohio that leads the U.S. in public education investments, not an Ohio leading the attack on public workers.
+It’s simple: We need an Ohio that leads the U.S. in public education investments, not an Ohio leading the attack on public services and public workers.

 We need an Ohio that prioritizes the revitalization of older industrial cities through the development of green manufacturing jobs, not an Ohio that privatizes its public economic development agency.

-We need an Ohio that creates opportunity for everyone regardless of race or citizenship, not an Ohio where immigrants and people of color are scapegoated for our state’s economic and social decline.
+We need an Ohio that creates opportunity for everyone regardless of race or immigration status, not an Ohio where immigrants and people of color are scapegoated for our state’s economic decline.